 Bring the soy drink or almond milk to a boil with the empty vanilla pod.

-Whip the yolks with the sugar, the vanilla seeds, the grated lemon zest, and finally the starches.
+Whip the yolks with sugar, vanilla seeds, grated lemon zest, and finally the starches.

 Add the lemon juice and mix well with a whisk.